-Rings are the old standby.
-What’s neat about a ring-by-ring progression?
+What’s interesting about a ring-by-ring progression?

-Each intermediate stage is an entire “mini circle” on its own. i.e., when we’re halfway done, we still have a circle, just one with half the regular radius.
+- Each intermediate stage is an entire “mini circle” on its own. i.e., when we’re halfway done, we still have a circle, just one with half the regular radius.

-The work is reasonably predictable, which may help planning.
+- The work is reasonably predictable, which may help planning.
 If we know it’s an extra minute for each lap, then the 20th ring will take 20 minutes.